 by: Judy - UK

-If you have a basement you could install her there over night with her fav. toys, battery driven toys, with food water and a litter tray and an item of clothing belonging to her fav. human she MAY decide after 20-30 minutes to give up and amuse herself.
+If you have a basement you could install her there overnight with her favorite toys, battery driven toys, with food, a water bowl and a litter tray and an item of clothing belonging to her favorite human.

 The common thread in all these posts is old age.
-As cats age they start loosing their hearing and eyesight just like humans do.
+As cats age they start losing their hearing and eyesight, like humans do.

 My vet changed his diet so his kidneys were not taxed so much and he improved and lived another year.

 Another thing to consider is pain.
 Ask any aged person and they will tell you they hurt a little all the time.
-I imagine it is the same with our animals.
+I imagine it is the same for our animals.
 They can get arthritis too.

 My baby does it too!